 SEOUL, South Korea - North Korea on Sunday defied international warnings and launched a long-range rocket that the United Nations and others call a cover for a banned test of technology for a missile that could strike the U.S. mainland.

 - The Latest: UN deplores North Korea's rocket launch Updated: Feb-06-16 11:02 pm

-SEOUL, South Korea - The latest on the tensions on the Korean Peninsula (all times local):
+SEOUL, South Korea - The Latest on North Korea's launch of a long-range rocket (all times local):

 - 2 SKorean ex-sex slaves demand direct apology from Japan PM Updated: Jan-26-16 6:09 am

 TOKYO - Two elderly South Korean women abused by Japan's wartime military-run brothel system are in Japan to reject a recent settlement agreement between the two governments and demand that Prime Minister Shinzo Abe give them a face-to-face apology and formal compensation.

 - S. Korea fires warning shots after North Korean drone seen Updated: Jan-13-16 8:14 am

 SEOUL, South Korea - South Korea on Wednesday fired 20 machine gun warning shots after a North Korean drone briefly crossed the rivals' border, officials said, the first shots fired in a Cold War-style standoff between the Koreas in the wake of the North's nuclear test last week.

 - A look at decades of propaganda battles between the Koreas Updated: Jan-08-16 5:58 am

 SEOUL, South Korea - South Korea's resumption of anti-Pyongyang propaganda broadcasts from mammoth speakers in retaliation for the North's fourth nuclear test is a return to old-fashioned, Cold War-era psychological warfare - something the two Koreas, locked in a standoff over the world's most heavily armed border, specialize in.